 CU advanced to the Nebraska 38, 29, 37 and 19 in the first half but came up empty each time.
 After their touchdown, the Buffaloes reached the NU 16 and 28, and on Colorado's final possession, the game clock expired with CU on the Nebraska 2 yard line.

 NOTES: On the morning of the game, former Husker coach A.J.
 Lewandowski died of a heart attack at his home at age 56.
 The flag above the scoreboard was lowered to half-staff in his honor.
 Bill Thunder Thornton had 30 yards rushing, accounting for all but one yard of NUs total offense.
 An injury forced him to leave the game.
-According to the Denver Post, the stadium caretaker complained to NU coach Bill Jennings before the game that the coach should never allow any practice sessions on the stadium turf.
+According to the Denver Post, the stadium caretaker complained to Nebraska coach Bill Jennings before the game that the coach should never allow any practice sessions on the stadium turf.
 Which do you want, a good football team or a good field?
 Jennings asked.
 The groundskeepers retort: Its a hell of a note when you don't have either one.
 Colorado improved to 6-0 in the Big Eight and 7-1 overall.
 Nebraska fell to 3-4-1 and 2-4.

 Nov.
 18, 1961